Siderodromophobia- The Fear of Trains

 Media Coverage

-At times, it does not even need a trigger event.
+At times, the phobia doesn’t need a personal trigger event.
 Media coverage of certain accidents can cause an aversion to trains.
-Watching an accident clip on TV on repeat can stay with you and cause a phobia to develop.
+Watching an accident clip on TV can stay with you and cause a phobia to develop.

 Genetics

-Heredity can also be a reason for someone to develop a full-blown phobia of trains.
+Heredity can also be a reason for someone to develop a phobia of trains.
 Do you have a family history of mental disorders like anxiety disorders or specific phobias?
-When combined with a trigger event, this increases your chances of having Siderodromophobia.
+When combined with a trigger event, this increases your chances of developing siderodromophobia.

 Popular Culture

-Scary stories and urban legends show stories of people who have been accidentally run over by speeding trains.
+Scary stories and urban legends may at time involve those who have been accidentally run over by speeding trains.
 Others have committed suicide by throwing themselves on railway tracks.
-No wonder people are scared of these vehicles.
+No wonder people are scared of these trains.

 What Are the Symptoms of Siderodromophobia?

 Siderodromophobia affects individuals differently.
-One person may be afraid of derailment while the other might be afraid of crashing.
+One person may be afraid of derailment while another might be afraid of crashing.

-The following are the behaviors that encompass Siderodromophobia but are not limited to it.
+The following are some behaviors that might point to siderodromophobia:

-● If you are afraid of derailments and railway accidents
+- If you fear derailments and railway accidents

-● If you are afraid of unknown conductors or other railway employees
+- If you fear unknown conductors or other railway employees

-● If you are afraid of a lack of control
+- If you fear a lack of control

-Sufferers may even have a panic attack.
+Sufferers may even experience panic attacks.
 Others either freeze or flee the situation if they come across trains.
-If the only way to reach a place is to commute by train, sufferers may avoid going altogether.
+If the only way to reach a place is to commute by train, some may avoid going altogether.
 Here are more train phobia symptoms:

 Physical Symptoms